 (1) Students must be able to confidently ski/ride black runs at the resort.
 While very little of the terrain we will be traveling in is steep, it is essential to be able to safely negotiate variable backcoutry snow conditions and avoid obstacles in all weather conditions.

 (2) Students should be familiar with uphill travel (skinning) and transitions.
 If you are new to backcountry skiing or splitboarding, we highly recommend taking our one day Introduction to Backcountry Skiing or Splitboarding courses prior to taking any avalanche awareness courses.
 By having your uphill and ski/riding technique dialed, you can better focus on snowpack evaluation and terrain recognition during the field sessions of your AIARE course.

 Either AIARE 1 and AIARE Avalanche Rescue can be taken first or without the other.

 Maximum Group Size: 6 students to 1 instructor (12:2 max course size).

 Important Note: Due to high interest in this course, payment in full is required at the time of registration.
 AIARE 1 courses are refundable 30 days from the course start less a 10% administrative fee.

 Visit AIARE’s website here.

-- Classroom and parking at Monarch Ski Area
+- Classroom sessions at Monarch Mountain Ski Area

 Want more education?